pjaos/mlx90640/README.md

 #### mos.yml

-The driver uses the Mongoose native i2c bus.
+The driver uses the Mongoose native i2c bus driver.
 The SDA and SCL pins must be configured as detailed in the schema below.
 The i2C bus speed should be set to 400 kbps as shown below as the ESP32 does not currently support fast mode (1 Mbps) although the mlx90640 device does.